Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-Different dogs will probably have different values for each of these properties.
+Different dogs will have different values for each of these properties.

 --

-- The value of each dog's properties at any given moment in time repesents that dog's **internal state**.
+The value of each dog's properties at any given moment in time represents that dog's **internal state**.

 ---

 template: example-2
 name: example-2c

-## Actions...
+## Actions and their complications.

-If we say a dog is in control of its own destiny (a big if), we could say a dog has a few actions it could take, e.g.:
+What actions could a dog _object_ make?
+Perhaps it could, e.g.:

 --